npetrangelo/ultri-websites/coop.ultri.com/docs/tech-coop-ownership/governance/index.md

 ## Decisions

 * All members vote equally.
-* A given human may vote as an end-user, a developer and the member of multiple organizations if they qualify in each during the vote.
+* A given human may vote as an end user, a developer and the member of multiple organizations if they qualify in each during the vote.
 * Members must have been in good standing the previous 4 months to vote on an issue.
 * We will use tools built by the co-op to manage the voting and decsion making processes.